Stadio Nereo Rocco

 Stadio Nereo Rocco is a football stadium in Trieste, Italy.
-It is currently the home of Triestina, named after former player and manager Nereo Rocco.
-The stadium holds 21,000.
+Opened in 1992, it is the home of Triestina, named after the club's former player and manager Nereo Rocco.
+The stadium is located in the Valmaura district on the southern outskirts of the city, close to the club's former venue Stadio Giuseppe Grezar.

+Originally built with a capacity of 26,000, renovations done in 2018 before the venue hosted matches of the 2019 UEFA European Under-21 Championship reduced the capacity to 21,000.

 Cagliari played their final home games of the 2011–12 Serie A season at the ground, due to restoration of their Stadio Sant'Elia.

+International matches

+Stadio Nereo Rocco hosted four matches of the Italy national football team.

+Entertainment events

+English pop singer Robbie Williams performed at the stadium on 17 July 2025 as part of his Britpop Tour.